angelolimeta/svgliteForAffinity/README.md

 ## Export svg plots in R for Affinity Designer

+Scalable Vector Graphics (SVG) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+I find it convenient to work with since details in plots and figures are not lost when zooming in.

+Editing SVG files can be done through vector graphics editors such as Adobe Illustrator or Affinity Designer, the latter being free of charge for anyone working at Chalmers.
+Plots and figures generated in R can be saved in SVG format using the ggsave function from the ggplot package.

-I noticed that the ggsave function in R used to save plots in svg format are loaded incorrectly in Affinity Designer due to inproper formatting.
+However, I noticed that figures saved through ggsave the ggsave are loaded incorrectly in Affinity Designer due to inproper formatting (more details further down).

-For example, the following plot:
+__For example, the following plot:__

 ![alt text](https://raw.githubusercontent.com/angelolimeta/svgliteForAffinity/master/Correct.png)

-Looks like this when opened in Affinity Designer:
+__Looks like this when opened in Affinity Designer:__

 ![alt text](https://raw.githubusercontent.com/angelolimeta/svgliteForAffinity/master/Incorrect.png)